yuzhou42/nico-sitte/content/project/Unmanned Ground Systems Challenge/index.md

   preview_only: true
 toc: true
 ---
+# Overview
 Along with 3 other teammates from the [State Key Laboratory of Robotics](http://english.sia.cas.cn/rh/rp/201408/t20140814_125856.html), I participated in the Unmanned Ground Systems Challenge in October 2016 and worked specifically on the environment map building and localization under GPS signal lost situation.

-This challenge was held in a real field environment, including wild battlefield task execution, city battlefield search and investigation, and highland transportation.

 ![This is an image](ugv_1.png)
 <center>Fig. 1.
 Our UGV platform</center>